What laws apply to the collection and use of individuals’ personal information?

 Data privacy laws have become more prominent in recent years.
 As the amount of personal information available online has grown substantially, there has been an enhanced focus on the processing of personal data, as well as the enforcement of such laws.

 South Africa’s Constitution sets the foundation for privacy in the country, giving everyone the right to privacy, including “the right not to have…the privacy of their communications infringed” (Sec.
 14).

-The Protection of Personal Information Act, 2013 (POPI) regulates and sets the standard that public and private bodies must follow.
-Under POPI, employers (and other data processors) must follow certain parameters to process personal data, including:
+The Protection of Personal Information Act, 2013 (POPIA) regulates and sets the standard that public and private bodies must follow.
+All responsible parties that process personal information, including employers, must be fully compliant with POPIA by July 2021.
+Under POPIA, employers (and other data processors) must follow certain parameters to process personal information, including:

 - processing data in a reasonable manner that doesn’t infringe on the privacy of the individual;